-Cisco IOS Release 15.1(2)S and later releases support RFC 3101, which allows you to configure an NSSA ABR router as a forced NSSA LSA translator.
+RFC 3101 allows you to configure an NSSA ABR router as a forced NSSA LSA translator.
 This means that the NSSA ABR router will unconditionally assume the role of LSA translator, preempting the default behavior, which would only include it among the candidates to be elected as translator.

 Even a forced translator might not translate all LSAs; translation depends on the contents of each LSA.

 The figure below shows a network diagram in which OSPF Area 1 is defined as the stub area.
 The Enhanced Interior Gateway Routing Protocol (EIGRP) routes cannot be propagated into the OSPF domain because routing redistribution is not allowed in the stub area.
 However, once OSPF Area 1 is defined as an NSSA, an NSSA ASBR can inject the EIGRP routes into the OSPF NSSA by creating Type 7 LSAs.

 The redistributed routes from the RIP router will not be allowed into OSPF Area 1 because NSSA is an extension to the stub area.
 The stub area characteristics will still exist, including the exclusion of Type 5 LSAs.